-Talk to me about Jewish and gay identity in your writing.
-Do you think combining Jewish and gay identities has made it easier or harder for you to get published?
+Talk to me about Jewish and Gay identity in your writing.
+Do you think combining these identities has made it easier or harder for you to get published?
 Why is that?

 There have been both advantages and challenges associated with the fact that I’ve written quite honestly from my experience.
-I had thought that if I wrote about Jewish people and gay people, that would mean I could market my work to both Jews and gays.
-However, I was shocked to discover that some folks in the publishing industry thought no, I could only market to people who were both Jewish and gay.
-I have been able at times to publish work in Jewish venues or gay venues, or to get a writing assignment because I was known for writing about one or the other or both.
+I had thought that if I wrote about Jewish people and Gay people, that would mean I could market my work to both groups.
+However, I was shocked to discover that some folks in the publishing industry thought no, I could only market to people who were both Jewish and Gay.
+I have been able at times to publish work in Jewish venues or Gay venues, or to get a writing assignment because I was known for writing about one or the other or both.
 However, I have also found there are readers who are not sure they want to read what I write because they don’t belong to those categories, so they think my work is not for them.
 That makes me sad.

 All work is for everyone!